maximilianhurl/google-geocoding-cli/readme.md

 ## TO DO

-- add reverse geocode
-- add tests
+- Improve readme instructions
+- Add to PyPi
 - add support for JSON
-- Improve readme instructions

 ## Features